Northland

 Day 4 – Twilight Beach campsite to Cape Reinga (12km)

-It is preferable to avoid high tide as the water can come all the way up to the dunes in parts and make for either wet feet or a need to walk in soft sand or the hilly dunes.
-Check the NIWA site for tides.
+You shouldn’t worry too much about the state of the tide.
+Unlike many other beaches the sand above the average high tide mark is still fairly firm.
+And because the beach slopes so gently, it doesn’t take long for the tide to go out far enough for plenty of hard sand to be exposed.
 You should take plenty of water, as there are few sources, and the beach is of course very exposed, so suncream and a hat and/or scarf are essential.
+(A suggestion: wear a face mask to protect nose, lips and cheeks instead of creams.)
 You are requested not to camp in the Aupōuri Forest of pines that runs alongside Ninety Mile Beach.

-You should know that there may be packs of feral dogs along the route and they can be dangerous.
-A man was mauled to death by dogs in Northland in August 2022, but the exact circumstances are not clear.
+You should know that there may be packs of feral dogs along the route near the Cape and they can be dangerous.
 Precautions are to avoid walking alone and at twilight or at night.
 The general principle if faced by threatening dogs is not to provoke them: don’t shout, scream, wave your arms around, or run.
 Either stand still, or move away quietly without turning your back on them.
 And don’t make eye contact.
 See more at the bottom of my Weather and Hazards page on dealing with aggressive dogs.

 • Ngapae Holiday Park 6 Matai St, (off West Coast Rd), inland from the boat ramp and entry/exit to the beach, Waipapakauri.
 09 406 7298, ngapaeholidaypark@hotmail.com.

 • Hukatere Lodge & Hukatere Camping Ground – 809 Hukatere Rd, Houhora, 09 409 8705 or 021 884 145.
-Located right by Ninety Mile Beach.
-Has lodge, backpacker accommodation and camping sites, with communal kitchen, hot showers, flush toilets.
+Located about 500 to 800 m inland from Ninety Mile Beach.
+Has lodge, cabins and camping sites, with communal kitchen, hot showers, flush toilets and free wifi.
+Note that the bunkroom accommodation listed on the website doesn’t mean you can book a bed on its own.
+All the cabins have to be paid for as a unit, so if you want to share you need to find the other people yourself.

 Opposite Wakatehaua Island (61 km from Ahipara) is the Maunganui Bluff campsite.

-• Maunganui Bluff campground – This is a private camp operated by a local Trust.
+• Maunganui Bluff campground – This is a private camp operated by a local Trust with a shelter, toilets and water tanks.
 They are supportive of Te Araroa and happy for walkers to stay, but be sure to pay a $10/night fee (carry some cash) into the honesty box or this privilege will be at risk.
 Note that due to money being stolen from the box a caretaker may come to collect money, but beware of imposters.
 It is safer to pay into the Maunganui Bluff Trustee bank account 11-5027-0005402-11.
 Take care using the water and check all taps are off, as water gets very low in summer.
-At the stream on the right of the campground (when looking inland from the beach), there is a bathtub for water resupply.
-Probably this should be treated before drinking.
-Be sure to camp on the grassed area of the campsite (which has little shelter) and not in the pine forest.
-Wild horses roam the site sometimes apparently.
-The camp is accessible by road, so you may find the more intrepid motorised traveler staying here.
+Be sure to camp on the grassed area of the campsite (which has little shelter) and NOT in the pine forest.
+Wild horses roam the site sometimes.
+The camp is accessible by road, so you may find people parked here in the daytime who are fishing at The Bluff, or even the more intrepid staying overnight.

 For the next leg take enough water to go all the way to Cape Reinga, as the tank at Twilight Beach can run out in very dry weather.
 At about 20 km north of Maunganui Bluff you cross Te Paki Stream (aka Kauaeparaoa Stream).
 Te Paki Stream mouth is a popular vehicle entrance/exit to the beach so be prepared for cars and tourist buses around here and further south, as people like to drive on the beach.
 (From the stream mouth it is 1 hour upstream to the road, should you wish to exit the beach here).
 Te Paki is well known as a sandboarding location as the sand dunes are very high here.
 You climb up a dune and slide down on a board, sheet of cardboard, or whatever, as though you are on snow.
 Boogie boards are hired out at the carpark for $15.
 Note that there are reports of people targeting cars in the carpark for break-ins, so think about where you can stow your gear safely if you are going to do this.
 Maybe the board hire truck can hold your pack for you.

 Continue along the beach to climb up some steps and over a boardwalk to Tiriparepa / Scott Point.
-After you have passed the high point and turned south-west briefly the track branches.
-Make sure you change direction to take the main 4WD north-west track.
+After you have passed the high point and turned south-west briefly the track is joined by one from Scott Point itself.
+Just keep going if Nobo, and if SoBo keep left.
+There is reasonable cellphone reception on the higher portions of this track inland.
 Just above Paengarehia / Twilight beach on the other side is Twilight Camp, a small campsite with water, toilet and a shelter.
 Wait a moment when you turn the water tap on as it may just take a while to flow.
-Please camp within the grassed area ONLY, not in the pine trees.
-Also, store your food carefully here overnight as the campsite is notorious for possum raids.
+Store your food carefully here overnight as the campsite is notorious for possum raids.
+It is a pity someone didn’t put in hooks in the shelter ceiling for hanging food bags.

-After you have traversed Twilight Beach you climb a little to walk along cliff tops of flax and mānuka scrublands.
+After you have traversed Twilight Beach you climb a little to walk over flax and mānuka scrublands.
 Keep left when the track branches above Pitokuku Point.
 The track branches again after about 2.5 km, with a track west to Cape Maria van Diemen.
 (Who was Maria van Diemen?
 She was the wife of the patron of Abel Tasman, the first European to visit New Zealand, and the cape is one of the only two place names Tasman imparted that has survived.)
-You could detour here, or go right over Hērangi Hill acrosspeach coloured dunes and past unusual dune grasses to Te Werahi Beach Track.
-At the end of Te Werahi Beach you scramble over rocks and up the hill to Cape Reinga / Te Rerenga Wairua.
-It is preferable to travel along here at lowish tide to make the rock scrambling and stream crossing easier and safer.
-When the track branches the left track takes you to the lighthouse (where you can see the tidal turbulence as the Tasman Sea and Pacific Ocean meet), the right branch to the top of the hill and the road end car park, YOUR FINAL DESTINATION !
+You could detour here.
+Otherwise go right over Hērangi Hill across coloured rocks and past unusual dune grasses to Te Werahi Beach Track.
+There is a shallow stream crossing at the bottom of the hill.
+A little further on is a pole with an orange triangle at the edge of the dunes.
+This doesn’t seem to signify anything, unless it is perhaps the Twilight Te Werahi Loop Track start.
+At the end of Te Werahi Beach you go up the hill to Cape Reinga / Te Rerenga Wairua on a well defined track.
+When the track branches the left track takes you to the lighthouse (where you can see the tidal turbulence as the Tasman Sea and Pacific Ocean meet); the right branch goes to the top of the hill and the road-end car park, YOUR FINAL DESTINATION !

 The cape has special significance in Māori in mythology, for it is believed that the spirits of the dead travel to Cape Reinga / Te Rerenga Wairua on their journey to the afterlife.
 They leap off the headland to climb the roots of the 800-year-old pōhutukawa tree and descend to the underworld where they return to their traditional homeland of Hawaiki, via Te Ara Wairua, the ‘Spirits’ pathway’.